 - Bathrooms: For a large job expected to last several weeks, we will bring in a portable toilet.
 Otherwise, we need to arrange for toilet facilities for the crew during the remodeling.

 - Music: We do not allow the playing of radios or recorded music on the project site except through personal earphones.

 - Cleanup: The site will be picked up and swept up each day.
 Trash will be removed, and tools and materials stowed.
 We do everything we can to keep waste in its place and out of the way.
 But there is no way to avoid a mess when remodeling.
 We want to work out a plan for handling waste materials so they will be routed away from sensitive areas, such as gardens or porches.
-Trash is hauled away on a regular basis.
+Trash is hauled away regularly.

 - Signs: We may post one sign in your yard during the remodel, two signs if you are in a corner house.
 We need to know where you prefer it to be set — if you have a preference.

 Your house may be in shambles for weeks, but you will still want hot meals, a warm bed, a daily shower, and clean clothes.
 Have a plan for how you are going to continue your life as normally as possible during the remodeling.

 Moving Out: If you can afford a local hotel or have friends or family nearby, there is a lot to be said for just removing your family out of the war zone.
 Other people move out for parts of the job or give themselves periodic weekend breaks.
 Even camping out in a recreational vehicle on the property may be an option.

 Living In: If you can, or must, live at home during remodeling, plan for it before work begins.